dotnet/designs/proposed/flexible-http.md

         - E.g. to remove connection from being eligible for new requests.
     - If an exception occurs, was the request possibly processed?
         - E.g. to allow retry on another connection.
-- Retrieving statistics about the connection used for the request.
+- Retrieving statistics about the connection used for a request.
     - e.g. TCP EStats.
 - Retrieving fine-grained timings for a request.
     - Connection established.